AlexJoeb/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 ### Task 1: Set Up The Project With Git

-Follow these steps to set up and work on your project:
+Follow these steps to set up 1and work on your project:

 - [ ] Create a forked copy of this project.
 - [ ] Add your project manager as collaborator on Github.